charmbracelet/bubbletea/README.md

 }
 ```

-You may have noticed that "ctrl+c" and "q" above return a `tea.Quit` command
+You may have noticed that <kbd>ctrl+c</kbd> and <kbd>q</kbd> above return
-with the model.
-That's a special command which instructs the Bubble Tea runtime
+a `tea.Quit` command with the model.
+That’s a special command which instructs
-to quit, exiting the program.
+the Bubble Tea runtime to quit, exiting the program.

 ## The View Method

-At last, it's time to render our UI.
+At last, it’s time to render our UI.
 Of all the methods, the view is the
 simplest.
 We look at the  model in it's current state and use it to return
 a `string`.
 That string is our UI!

-Because the view describes the entire UI of your application, you don't have
+Because the view describes the entire UI of your application, you don’t have to
-to worry about redraw logic and stuff like that.
+worry about redrawing logic and stuff like that.
 Bubble Tea takes care of it
 for you.

 ```go